Jtias/Jtias/README.md

-- 👋 Hi, I’m Junan Nashit Tias;
+- 👋 Hi, I’m Junan from Bangladesh;
 - 👀 I’m interested in Technology, Art and Programming;
-- 🎮 I'm into competetive pc games ie, CSGO, Valorant even though I don't play as much anymore.
+- 🎮 I'm into competetive pc games like CSGO, Valorant even though I don't play as much anymore.
 HMU in discord if you'd like to play together;
 - 👨🏼‍🎓 I’m currently studying bachelor of Computer Science in University of Regina;
 - 🤝 I’m looking to collaborate on any projects that fall under my interests;
 - 📫 Socials: